tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-01-Ins_Welcome.md

 By the end of class, students will be able to:

-* Delineate what algorithmic trading is, who does it, and why it's valuable.
+* Delineate what algorithmic trading is, how it came to be, and why it's valuable.

-* Deconstruct the process for algorithmic trading: fetching data, handling data, and making buy, sell, or hold decisions.
+* Deconstruct the process for algorithmic trading: obtaining the data, making a trading decision, and evaluating the results.

+* Compare the differences between technical analysis and fundamental analysis.

 * Define what a trading signal is, how it is used, and why it's important.

+* Construct a dual moving average crossover trading signal.

 * Define what backtesting is, how it is used, and why it's important.

+* Backtest or validate a dual moving average crossover strategy with a capital allocation of $100,000.

-* Quantify evaluation metrics pertaining to overall portfolio and trading performance.
+* Quantify evaluation metrics pertaining to overall portfolio and per-trade performance.

 * Build a trading dashboard to visualize the multiple components of algorithmic trading.